Rutgers University–Camden

 Rutgers University–Camden is a regional campus of Rutgers University—a public land-grant research university—located in Camden, New Jersey.
 Founded in 1926 as the South Jersey Law School, Rutgers–Camden began as an amalgam of the South Jersey Law School and the College of South Jersey.
 It is the southernmost of the three regional campuses of Rutgers; the two others are located in New Brunswick and Newark.
 It is classified among "R2: Doctoral Universities – High research activity".

 In 2024, the university was ranked 48th among the top public universities and 98th among national universities by US News and World Report.

 History

 20th century

 Rutgers University-Camden was founded in 1926 as The College of South Jersey and South Jersey Law School by a group of South Jersey lawyers led by Collingswood mayor Arthur Armitage.
+In the 1930s, the campus expanded to programs beyond law, becoming the College of South Jersey and South Jersey Law School.
 The campus joined the Rutgers University system in 1950, becoming Rutgers University-Camden and Rutgers Law School-Camden.
 Since the merger the campus has expanded its footprint in the Cooper Grant and Downtown/University District neighborhoods in Camden.